dansmyers/IntroToCS/Assignments/1-Up_and_Running.md

 - If you are not passing a test, think carefully about your output and the expected output. **Do not make random changes to your program!**

+## Reading

+Read Chapter 1 of the ZyBook and complete the **participation questions**.
+The book also includes "challenge questions"--you do not need to complete those.

 ## Problems

 ### Our Princess is in Another Castle